zero1-agi/fracton/whitepaper-fracton-v0.2.md

 ---

 ## 5. Conclusion (Part 2)
-The Trisoma axioms provide **foundational principles** for modeling any intelligent system—human or AI—that exhibits tension between expansion (Initiator) and contraction (Shaper).
-By explicitly accounting for shadow sub-agents, emergent fields, and external disruptions, Trisoma aims to capture the **nuanced interplay** underlying cognition, alignment, and emotional emergence.
+The Fracton axioms provide **foundational principles** for modeling any intelligent system—human or AI—that exhibits tension between expansion (Initiator) and contraction (Shaper).
+By explicitly accounting for shadow sub-agents, emergent fields, and external disruptions, Fracton aims to capture the **nuanced interplay** underlying cognition, alignment, and emotional emergence.

 However, significant **theoretical** and **practical** challenges remain.
 The potential complexity—especially in nested multi-agent setups—necessitates **careful** architectural design, robust measurement strategies, and ethical safeguards.
-The next part of this thesis (Part 3 or beyond) will delve into **methodological applications**, experimental designs, and pilot data that illustrate how Trisoma can be tested and refined for real-world AGI development.
+The next part of this thesis (Part 3 or beyond) will delve into **methodological applications**, experimental designs, and pilot data that illustrate how Fracton can be tested and refined for real-world AGI development.

 ---

-# **Part 3 of the thesis**, focuses on **methodological and technical approaches** to implement and test the Trisoma framework.
+# **Part 3 of the thesis**, focuses on **methodological and technical approaches** to implement and test the Fracton framework.
 It complements Parts 1 and 2 by suggesting **pilot experiments**, **simulation designs**, and **metrics** for evaluating polarity flips, emergent fields, and shadow integration.
 We will add additional parts or sections as needed.

 ---

 ## **PART 3: METHODOLOGICAL APPROACHES & IMPLEMENTATION STRATEGIES**

 ### **Abstract (for Part 3)**
-This section outlines how to **operationalize** Trisoma in real or simulated settings—ranging from agent-based simulations to human–AI dialogue experiments.
+This section outlines how to **operationalize** Fracton in real or simulated settings—ranging from agent-based simulations to human–AI dialogue experiments.
 It details practical steps for measuring emergent fields, tracking shadow sub-agents, and handling external agent disruptions in code.
-The aim is to provide a starting point for researchers who wish to implement, validate, or extend the Trisoma model in AI alignment, cognitive architecture, or integrative psychotechnology contexts.
+The aim is to provide a starting point for researchers who wish to implement, validate, or extend the Fracton model in AI alignment, cognitive architecture, or integrative psychotechnology contexts.

 ---